Searching ...

 Gaston County Things to Do

-Gaston County has a mix of modern recreation and outdoor sporting opportunities.
-Here you can hike and visit an art museum all in one day.
+Stay busy and be entertained with all the modern recreation and outdoor activities.
+From here, you can hike and visit an art museum all in one day.

-If you like to hike, bike, or paddle, find it in Gaston County.
-There are over 80 parks inside the county borders for those seeking to commune with nature.
-These facilities include family-friendly spraygrounds at Harper Park, Lineberger Park, and Ranlo Park.
+If you like to hike, bike, or paddle, Gaston County has it.
+Over 80 parks inside the county borders appeal to outdoor enthusiasts and sporting types.
+These facilities include recreational opportunities like the family-friendly playgrounds at Harper Park, Lineberger Park, and Ranlo Park, sporting fields for youth and adult leagues, and walking trails.

-Crowders Mountain State Park will give you a view unlike any other in the area.
-Rock climb or hike to the top to get a view of the Charlotte skyline in the distance.
-Several trails wander through the state park.
+Crowders Mountain State Park will give you a view unlike any other in Charlotte.
+Rock climb or hike to the top to view the Charlotte skyline in the distance.
+Several trails wander through the state park, so you don’t have to climb the peak if you don’t want to.
 Primitive camping is available in two areas.
+If you plan to go, and it’s a nice weather day, try to get there early, as the walk to the top can get crowded.

-If you prefer calmer waters, the 11 Mill Blueway Trail meanders along the South Fork River and the Catawba River.
+If you prefer water adventures, the 11 Mill Blueway Trail meanders along the South Fork River and the Catawba River.
 Canoe liveries and marinas rent equipment, and there are plenty of dining and bar options along the way.
 More boating is available on Lake Wylie, where the open waters are perfect for water skiing or tubing fun.

 The Carolina Speedway and its dirt track are known as “The Action Track.”
 Each week in season, it hosts different divisions, including the late Model Division, Street Stock, Four Cylinder, and Open Wheel Modified Cars.